-Brighton & Hove Gets Fast Track City Status
+Brighton & Hove as a Fast Track City

 The Fast-Track Cities initiative is a global partnership between a network of over 90 high HIV burden cities, where political leaders, affected communities, city health officials, clinical and service providers, and other stakeholders work together to accelerate their local HIV responses.
 It is led by four core partners – the International Association of Providers of AIDS Care (IAPAC), the Joint United Nations Programme on HIV/AIDS (UNAIDS), the United Nations Human Settlements Programme (UN-Habitat), and the City of Paris.
 The initiative’s aim is to build upon, strengthen, and leverage existing HIV programs and resources and galvanise action to support locally coordinated, city-wide responses to end HIV as a public health threat by 2030 and achieving the 90-90-90 targets by 2020.